rsdoiel/antenna/planet.md

 date: 2025-07-17, from: United Nations, Top Stories

-As years of war in Ukraine have left millions without unreliable heating and limited means to pay rising utility costs, the UN and humanitarian partners launched this Thursday a $277 million appeal to support the most vulnerable people during the coming winter.&nbsp;&nbsp;
+As years of war in Ukraine have left millions with unreliable heating and limited means to pay rising utility costs, the UN and humanitarian partners launched a $277 million appeal this Thursday to support the most vulnerable people during the coming winter.&nbsp;&nbsp;

 <br>